snubwoody/wakunguma.com/src/pages/blog/branching-strategies.md

 Branching strategies could also be called release management, or at least that's how I like to think about it.
 Because it's all about how we manage changes to software.
 If your branching strategy needs a complex diagram for people to understand it, then it might be doing too much.

 ## Trunk based development
-[Trunk based development](https://trunkbaseddevelopment.com/) is strategy in which all developers work on a single branch, this is usually `main`, `master` or `trunk`, while features/changes are developed on topic branches which will be merged back into main when they are done.
+[Trunk based development](https://trunkbaseddevelopment.com/) is strategy in which all developers work on a single branch, usually `main`, `master` or `trunk`, while features/changes are developed on topic branches which will be merged back into main when they are done.

 This means the main branch is the single source of truth and with a good CI workflow then the main branch is always tested and buildable.
 Ideally only one developer should be working on each branch and it should be [short lived](https://trunkbaseddevelopment.com/short-lived-feature-branches/), no more than a couple days.